diegodev91/CER/README.md

 ## 🙏 Acknowledgments

 - RORO Network for the amazing YouTube content
-- The CerRanos community for their support
+- The CERranos community for their support
 - All contributors who help improve this platform
 - Open source libraries that make this project possible